 -

-Georgine E. Upshur Willis and Marie Christmas Harris in Atlantic City Photgraph of 2 African American women (Georgine E. Upshur Willis and Marie Christmas Harris) in Atlantic City, NJ
+Georgine E. Upshur Willis and Marie Christmas Harris in Atlantic City Photograph of Georgine E. Upshur Willis and Marie Christmas Harris in Atlantic City, NJ.

 -